Router Login

 How do I find my router's actual IP?

-Windows: run `ipconfig` in Command Prompt, look for Default Gateway.
-Mac: System Settings > Network > Details.
-Mobile: tap your connected WiFi network and look for Router or Gateway.
+Windows: open Command Prompt, type `ipconfig`, look for Default Gateway.
+Mac: System Settings, Network, Details.
+On your phone: tap the connected WiFi network and look for Router or Gateway.